lsst/uranography/README.md

-# spheremap
+# uranography

 ## Introduction

-`spheremap` is a collection of classes that supply tools for making `bokeh` plots of data on the celestial sphere.
+`uranography` is a collection of classes that supply tools for making `bokeh` plots of data on the celestial sphere.
 It is primarily intended for use in interactive environments such as jupyter notebooks or dashboards.

-The `spheremap` python module provides a collection of classes, each of which supports a different map projection.
+The `uranography` python module provides a collection of classes, each of which supports a different map projection.
 Some of these map projections include controls that let them simulate traditional tools used in astronomy: the Lambert azimutal equal area projection simulates a [planisphere](https://en.wikipedia.org/wiki/Planisphere), and the othrogrophic projection simulates an [armillary sphere](https://en.wikipedia.org/wiki/Armillary_sphere).
 Each of these classes includes: